Hialeah-Miami Lakes Senior High School

-Hialeah-Miami Lakes Senior High School is a public high school operated by Miami-Dade County Public Schools, located at 7977 West Twelfth Avenue in Hialeah, Florida, United States, on the boundary with the city of Miami Lakes.
+Hialeah-Miami Lakes Senior High School, locally referred to as HML, is a public high school operated by Miami-Dade County Public Schools, located at 7977 West 12th Avenue in Hialeah, Florida, United States, on the boundary with the town of Miami Lakes.
+Its principal is Juan Ramirez.

-As of the 2021-22 school year, the school had an enrollment of 1,300 students and 95.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.1:1.
+As of the 2024–25 school year, the school had an enrollment of 1,311 students and 95.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.1:1.
 There were 1,278 students (74.5% of enrollment) eligible for free lunch and 113 (6.6% of students) eligible for reduced-cost lunch.

 History

 Construction

-Hialeah-Miami Lakes Senior High opened its doors in 1971; the school was built to serve the newly formed community of Miami Lakes, Florida as well as parts of the cities of Opa-Locka and Hialeah, Florida.
+Hialeah-Miami Lakes Senior High opened its doors in 1971; the school was built to serve the newly formed community of Miami Lakes, Florida as well asparts of the cities of Opa-Locka and Hialeah, Florida.
 It is one of five high schools serving the densely populated Miami suburb of Hialeah, Florida.

+Magnets

+Hialeah-Miami Lakes is a Magnet high school, currently offering 3 magnets: Legal Studies, SpaceHUB@Hialeah-Miami Lakes, and Digital Media Design & Entrepreneurship.

+Legal Studies Magnet

+The Legal Studies Magnet, currently overseen by Ms. Rukayat Adebisi, is a prominent program at Hialeah-Miami Lakes.
+Its students participate in Mock Trial, Project Citizen, and Model UN, in which the team has won best Model UN team in Miami-Dade County in 2022, 2023, 2024, and 2025.
+In 2025, a state-of-the-art courtroom was unveiled and opened for the Legal Studies program.

+SpaceHUB@Hialeah-Miami Lakes

+In 2024, construction began to renovate and reopen the planetarium located in the Media Center of the school, and in 2025, HML became the first high school in Miami-Dade County to become a SpaceHUB Aerospace Mega-Magnet High School.
+The programs offered as part of SpaceHUB include Aerospace Applied Engineering, Robotics, Coding, Electrical Systems, and Advanced Aerospace Science & Design.

+Digital Media Design and Entrepreneurship

+The Digital Media Technology & Entrepreneurship Academy aims to assist students interested in business, finance, marketing, and digital media.
+Students have access and instruction on utilizing programs such as Dreamweaver, Premier Plus and coding.